-Meanwhile, Noble’s global ambitions for the RSC took him increasingly away from Stratford, and led to the RSC’s involvement in some expensive and time-consuming projects in America .
-Noble announced his departure from the company just after his successful opening of Chitty Chitty Bang Bang in the West End, having been hurt, according to Chambers, by criticism of his absence from Stratford “to prepare the lucrative musical at the crucial point in his own plan when the redundancies took place and the new structure for the company was being established” (111).
-The news was greeted by further opprobrium from the press, with a Times headline memorably referring to him as “the most reviled man in luvvieland” and another opinion piece reporting that the company’s “morale is so low […] that its director is now known as Osama bin Noble” (Nightingale).
+Meanwhile, Noble’s global ambitions for the RSC took him increasingly away from Stratford, and led to the RSC’s involvement in some expensive and time-consuming projects in America (Chambers 2004, 107).
+Noble announced his departure from the company just after his successful opening of Chitty Chitty Bang Bang in the West End, having been hurt, according to Chambers, by criticism of his absence from Stratford “to prepare the lucrative musical at the crucial point in his own plan when the redundancies took place and the new structure for the company was being established” (Chambers 2004, 111).
+The news was greeted by further opprobrium from the press, with a Times headline memorably referring to him as “the most reviled man in luvvieland” (Morrison 2002, 2) and another opinion piece reporting that the company’s “morale is so low […] that its director is now known as Osama bin Noble” (Nightingale 2002, 8).

 Conclusion

 This paper has explored several meanings of the phrase “before the fall”, referencing Bernard Shaw’s originating time-hop play and its Garden of Eden setting, the resignation of Adrian Noble as Artistic Director, and the fall of the twin towers in September 2001.
 This latter event, as mentioned earlier, marks the transformation of a strand of British historical playwriting from a relatively becalmed millennial perspective to a period of anxious post-imperial introspection in response to the War on Terror.
-It marks the transformation of Noble into an arch-villain, and Shayler into a 9/11 “Truther”, while for Pryor it marks the beginning of new attempts to suppress queer time.
+It marks the transformation of Noble into an arch-villain, and Shayler into a 9/11 “Truther”, while for Pryor it marks the beginning of new attempts to suppress queer time (Pryor 2017, 18).
 The falls that I have discussed are aesthetic, geopolitical, and institutional.
 A fall, of course, is an irreversible historical or mythical rupture, which contradicts the idea of a steady horizontal passage towards a unifying frontier, the “end of history” that Fukuyama proposed.

 Nevertheless, I do not wish to suggest that the season’s plays and performances were “problems” that could have been “solved” by paying more attention to the dramaturgy of place.
 While it is tempting to imagine that the promise of Luminosity and Loveplay could have been fulfilled by making them site-specific productions – taking place in a “physic garden” and a square of land that has now become a dating agency, respectively – this would be to match the liquid dramaturgy of time that these plays display with a literalism of place that recalls the tenets of what Grochala calls “serious drama”, which suited the “solid modernity” of the early twentieth century, but not the liquid modernity of today (Grochala 2017, 32, 77).
 The season’s difficulties with time and space run deeper than that, however.
 The unresolved contradiction between “Britishness” and globalism was already present under Thatcherism, and was reproduced under New Labour.
 It was this tension, expressed here as the conflict between a vision of the RSC as global brand, and a vision of it as a Stratford-based, “family” firm, that seems to be at the heart of the company’s institutional strains in the 1990s.